laisvarejao/franksi/README.md

 ## Installation

-Install it as:
+Install it yourself as:

     $ gem install franksi

 ## Usage

-Create a basic Sinatra project:
+Just run the executable to create a Sinatra project:

     $ franksi new your-project